Ttesori/100-days/README.md

-# 100 Days of Code Log
+# 100 Days of Code Log - Round 2

+## 1/2/2021 (Day 1)

+- Completed 5 Codewars kata - wanted to ease back into the coding groove and 8kyus are the perfect way to do it 😂

+# Round 1

 ## 9/10/2021 (Day 100)